Unsere Website ist für die Nutzung von Cookies optimiert. Wenn Sie mit der Verwendung von Cookies einverstanden sind, klicken Sie bitte

 When you ride on roads with less than perfect surface, you can now mount up to 53 mm wide tires - and benefit from more comfort and flat protection that their larger volume brings with them and that can be ridden at a lower pressure.
 Frames and forks are already prepared to fit these wider tires.

 A belt drive, as the name suggests, uses a drive belt instead of a chain to transfer power from the cranks to the rear wheel.
-Since the belt cannot be split like a chain the special STEVENS frame utilizes a splittable seat stay, but the advantages are convincing: lower weight, silent operation, almost endless longevity without any maintenance.
+Since the belt cannot be split like a chain the special STEVENS frame utilizes a splittable seat stay, but the advantages are convincing: lower weight, silent operation, significantly lower maintenance effort.

 A handlebar that is bent so that its ends where the grips are attached are positioned higher and a little further back than its middle part where it connects the stem.